Cmanar0/Cmanar0/README.md

 - 👋 Hi, I’m @Cmanar0
 - 👀 I’m interested in job opportunities in Vue/Nuxt...
-- 🌱 I’m currently learning react.
+- 🌱 I’m currently learning Nuxt and more about Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects in Vue...
 - 📫 How to reach me?
-Try to push your message.
+Try my Twitter @AdamusMarian.

 <!---
 Cmanar0/Cmanar0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.